 Elements of a Narcissistic Smear Campaign

 A smear campaign is often conducted by a vindictive narcissist who is seeking revenge against their victim.
 Usually, they are angry at this person for ending the relationship or doing something that makes them feel wronged.
-In order to villainize the victim, the narcissist uses lies, exaggerations, and embellishments of the truth to instill doubt about the victim’s reputation among others.
+To villainize the victim, the narcissist uses lies, exaggerations, and embellishments of the truth to instill doubt about the victim’s reputation among others.

-- It’s vengeful: There is almost always a perceived injury–such as a threat to their pride–that causes a narcissist to engage in a smear campaign.
+- Seeks revenge: A narcissist often perceives a narcissistic injury—such as a threat to their pride—that motivates them to launch a smear campaign.

-A narcissistic smear campaign can occur in any kind of relationship.
-No matter the type–friendship, romantic, office, or familial–no one is safe from a narcissist’s vengeful efforts.
+A narcissistic smear campaign can occur in any kind of relationship–friendship, romantic, office, or familial–no one is safe from a narcissist’s vengeful efforts.

 Families